majuzi123/HMAutoDroidbot/README.md

 ## :memo: About
-HMDroidbot (HM stands for HarmonyOS) is a lightweight test input generator for HarmonyOS.
+HMDroidbot (HM stands for HarmonyOS, Droid stands for Android) is a lightweight test input generator for HarmonyOS (and Android).
 It forks from [Droidbot](https://github.com/honeynet/droidbot) and supports HarmonyOS NEXT devices.
-It can send random or scripted input events to an HarmonyOS app, achieve higher test coverage more quickly, and generate a UI transition graph (UTG) after testing.
+It can send random or scripted input events to test an HarmonyOS app, achieve higher code coverage more quickly, and generate a UI transition graph (UTG) after testing.

 ## :smiling_face_with_three_hearts: Awesome Features
 :boom: Support HarmonyOS report now!
 Including ability, bundle, *etc.* and some HarmonyOS-specific criteria!
 See the sample report below!